Optimal Shrinkage of Singular Values: The Asymptotic Picture

-We say that the singular values of $Y_n$ forms a (generalized) quarter circle {\em bulk} and call $\beta_+$ the {\em bulk edge}.
+Moreover, in this null case we have $y_{n,1}\aslim 1+\sqrt{\beta}$, see \cite{Yin1988,Bai1993}.
+We say that the singular values of $Y_n$ form a (generalized) quarter circle {\em bulk} and call $\beta_+$ the {\em bulk edge}.

-Expanding seminal results of \cite{Paul2007,Dozier2007} and others, recently Benaych-Georges and Nadakuditi \cite{Benaych-Georges2012} have provided a thorough analysis of a collection of models, which includes the model \eqref{model:eq} as a special case.
+Expanding seminal results of \cite{Paul2007,Dozier2007} and many other authors, Benaych-Georges and Nadakuditi \cite{Benaych-Georges2012} have provided a thorough analysis of a collection of models, which includes the model \eqref{model:eq} as a special case.
 In this section we summarize some of their results regarding asymptotic behaviour of the model \eqref{model:eq}, which are relevant to singular value shrinkage.

 For $x\geq \beta^{1/4}$, define

 It turns out that $y(x)$ from Eq. \eqref{y:eq} is the asymptotic location of a data singular value corresponding to a signal singular value $x$, provided $x\geq\beta^{1/4}$.
 (Note that the function $x(y)$ from \eqref{x_of_y:eq} is the inverse of $y(x)$ when $x\geq \beta^{1/4}$, and that $y(\beta^{1/4})=\beta_+$.)
 Similarly, $c(x)$ from Eq. \eqref{c:eq} (resp. $\ct(x)$ from Eq. \eqref{ct:eq}) is the cosine of the asymptotic angle between the signal left (resp. right) singular vector and the corresponding data left (resp. right) singular vector, provided that the corresponding signal singular value $x$ satisfies $x\geq\beta^{1/4}$.